John Huskisson

 Samuel Delofe

-My own father, Wilfred Huskisson owned two large Bible Commentary books.
-They'd evidently been given to him along with other memorabilia by his Grandmother, Annie Huskisson (nee Rogers) shortly before she died in the late 1930s.
+My father Wilfred Huskisson owned two large early 19th century Bible commentary books.
+They'd been given to him along with other memorabilia by his Grandmother Annie Huskisson (nee Rogers) shortly before she died in the late 1930s.

-These were rather typical 19th century religious books commonly found in second-hand book shops for a few pounds.
-The original owner had written his own family history on a blank page inside one of the covers, but he was not a Huskisson.
-I'm sure Dad, like myself, believed them to have been no more significant than for the fact that his grandma had once owned them.
-He gave them to me back in the 1980s at a time when I went through a short phase of collecting different translations of the Bible.
-Long after this, and after my father's death, I disposed of the books, but not before I'd removed the page that contained the handwritten family history by the original owner.
+The original owner of the volumes had written his own family history on a blank page inside the first volume's cover.
 His name was Samuel Delofe.
+I'm sure Dad presumed the books had little significance other than the fact that his grandma had owned them.
+Dad passed them on to me sometime back in the 1980s at a time when I was interested in and was collecting various translations of the Bible.
+Much later, and after my father's death, I disposed of the books, but not before I'd removed the page that contained the handwritten family history of Samuel Delofe.

-Samuel gives dates of his marriage to a Mary Bellingham and the births of his two sons, Samuel and Henry.
-He can be found in the 1841 census living in St Anne's, Westminster and his occupation is shown to be a 'bit maker' (that is, a bridle bit maker).
+Samuel gives the dates of his marriage to a Mary Bellingham and the births of his two sons Samuel and Henry.
+Samuel can be found in the 1841 census living in St Anne's, Westminster and his occupation is shown as a 'bit maker' (that is, a bridle bit maker; i.e. the same occupation as our John Huskisson).

-I have yet to discover exactly how Samuel Delofe fits into our family, but for his family Bible to have been kept within our Huskisson family there seems little doubt that his name on the marriage registration of John Huskisson and Mary Grenneer is significant.
+I have yet to discover exactly how Samuel Delofe fits into our family, but for his name and family history to be recorded in a family Bible later to be kept within our Huskisson family, there seems little doubt that his name in the marriage registration of John Huskisson and Mary Grenneer at least confirms John Huskisson as our blood relative and earliest known ancestor.

 Download pdf file of original document